ilyes-smaouii/cpp-xp/README.md

 # cpp-xp
-Just repo I'll use for small experiments or to remind myself of some base principles (e.g. binary search, polymorphisms, threading, etc.)
+Just a repo I'll use for small experiments or to remind myself of some base principles (e.g. binary search, polymorphisms, threading, etc.)